-The student must enroll in and successfully complete 9 graduate level credits each term.
+All graduate students must remain in good academic standing.
+Students on academic probation are ineligible to hold a graduate assistantship, either TA or RA.
+Students must enroll in and successfully complete 9 graduate level credits each term.
 A student may to register for more than 9 credits but the tuition remission granted by the department covers only 9 credits and the student will need to pay the extra tuition costs out-of-pocket.
 Course audits are not counted as credits.
 Graduate assistants are expected to devote full time to their studies, teaching, and research duties.
 Students may not hold any outside employment while on assistantships (RA or TA) without expressed consent of the Department Chair and the GAAC.
 This consent must be obtained by the Research Adviser on the student's behalf.
-Violation will result in loss of eligibility for assistantship support.
 In addition, students expecting a graduate assistantship in the form of a TA must perform teaching duties satisfactorily each term in order to qualify for reappointment by the Department Chair.
 Ph.D. students in good standing will only be supported on teaching assistantships for a maximum of twenty (20) terms.
 A special one term extension may be granted by the GAAC and the Department Chair following petition by the Research Adviser on the student's behalf.
-Failure to adequately perform teaching and/or other duties as a TA may lead to the loss of a graduate assistantship unless research funds for RA are available for the research adviser.
+Failure to adequately perform teaching and/or other duties as a TA may lead to the loss of a graduate assistantship unless research funds for RA are available from the research adviser.